SiftScience/sift-python/README.md

 For testing the app with real calls it is possible to run the integration testing app, it makes calls to almost all our public endpoints to make sure the library integrates well.
-At the moment the app is run for every merge to master
+At the moment, the app is run on every merge to master

 It is possible to run it from local env following the steps:
 1. Add env variable `ACCOUNT_ID` with the valid account id